What, Exactly, Is Being Taxed?

 The tax on this income is the percentage of your income the government takes.
-Depending on the state you live in, this income tax can be anywhere from nothing to almost 11 percent of your income.
-Add this to the up to 35 percent that the federal government can take, and that's a big chunk of your income that goes right to the government.
+Depending on the state you live in, this income tax can be anywhere from nothing to more than 13 percent of your income.
+Add this to the up to 37 percent that the federal government can take, and that's a big chunk of your income that goes right to the government.
 But don't worry, that money is used for many things that benefit you.
 Plus, the U.S. income tax rates are about average compared to other countries.
-As a citizen of Denmark, for example, you could pay up to 59 percent of your income in taxes [source: Worldwide Tax]!
+As a citizen of Denmark, for example, you could pay up to 65 percent of your income in taxes [source: Worldwide Tax]!

 When calculating your taxes, you usually figure out how much money you owe to the federal government before you figure out your state taxes.
 That's because some of the calculations you do for your federal taxes are used to help calculate your state taxes.